Anthrocon/docs/content/docs/GitHub/Overview.md

         end
 {{< /mermaid >}}

-## Workflow
+## Component breakdown

-From text to website.
+From the moment an editor submits content, a chain of systems process and ready the website for delivery to visitors.

-### You
+### Editor

-With tools like [VS Code]({{< relref "Get started with VS Code" >}}), you'll edit website content in a language called Markdown.
+With tools like [VS Code]({{< relref "Get started with VS Code" >}}), editors contribute content in [Markdown]({{< relref "Learn the basics of Markdown" >}}) — an easy to learn, human-readable text format.

 ### GitHub

-Files are synchronized with an online respository hosted by GitHub.
-The synchronization protocol is Git.
-Git transfers files while maintaining a history of every change.
+Editors synchronize files with an online repository hosted by GitHub.

+{{< hint info >}}
+Git is a file transfer and versioning protocol, and is how GitHub gets its namesake.
+Every change, or `commit`, is recorded in detail allowing for unlimited reference and reversion.
+{{< /hint >}}

 ### Hugo

-Anytime changes are made, Hugo generates finished HTML website files from Markdown.

 Hugo is a static website generator.
+Once GitHub receives new content, Hugo automatically processes a complete website by turning Markdown into finished HTML.

-This means all files are processed and stored ready to deliver.
-This differs from most websites that generate pages on-the-fly with each visit.
+By processing upfront, Hugo packages files that are immediately deliverable and viewable to a browser.
+In contrast, most other websites process on-the-fly, regenrating content with each visit.

 ### GitHub Pages

-GitHub Pages is a lightweight website server that stores and serves the finished website files.
+GitHub Pages is a lightweight web server that delivers the finished website files.

+{{< hint info >}}
+Since the files are ready for delivery to web browsers, GitHub Pages only passes the complete package to an intermediate content delivery network.
+The details of this serverless model are omitted for brevity.
+{{< /hint >}}

 ### Cloudflare

-Cloudflare is a global network of last-mile servers.
-It caches files, and handles the bulk of visitor requests.
+Cloudflare provides a global network of last-mile servers.
+As the junction between Anthrocon and visitors, Cloudflare is responsible for caching files geographically near, and maintaining secure connections with visitors.

 ### Visitor